Asana

 At one time, the use of the word asana was a reference to the original seated postures of yoga and mediation as well as the relation of one’s spirit to a higher power.
 The basic definition of asana, derived from the Sanskrit word “to sit,” is any one of the various positions of the body performed in yogic exercise.
 This definition is what most practitioners think of when they use the word today.

-Western yoga exercisers are most familiar with the practice of asanas as a segment of one yoga path, Hatha yoga.
+Western yoga exercisers are most familiar with the practice of asanas as a segment of one yoga path, Hatha Yoga.

 The roots of yoga expand deep into the Hindu culture, going back thousands of years.
 However, Indian sage Pantajali is credited for establishing the foundation and inspiration for the classic belief and form of yoga as most of us know it today.
 Many cite his theorem within the Raja Yoga Sutras, based on the study of ancient yogis, as the modern yogi’s guide to living.